KseniaBudlianska/applepie/README.md

 ## Recipe Service

 ### Description
 The service handles recipes.
-Recipe has `id`, `name`, lis of `ingredients` (out of scope for now).
+Recipe has `id`, `name`, list of `ingredients` (out of scope for now).
 You can add as many recipes as you want (limitation is on storage side).

 ### Implemented Functions
  * Create a new recipe (`/recipes`)